We are welcoming visitors back to our museums. Please click here for details.

 While the achievements of Holmes and Westbrook during their lifetimes must not be forgotten, it is equally important to note their impact on younger generations of activists.

-As evidenced by his involvement with the Cosmopolitan Club, the NCAAP, the Red Cross, and the Salvation Army, Holmes remained politically and socially active throughout his life.
+As evidenced by his involvement with the Cosmopolitan Club, the NAACP, the Red Cross, and the Salvation Army, Holmes remained politically and socially active throughout his life.
 After nearly a century of activism, Holmes died in March of 1978.

 Despite his death, Holmes’ legacy remains relevant.
 Like Holmes, modern activists continue to see the value of alliances that transcend lines of race, gender, religion, and sexual orientation.
 Denver’s annual Womxn’s March, for instance, is not merely intended for women.
 In an effort to “listen to those who have been silenced,” the 2019 rally featured non-binary and transgender participants.
 As Holmes realized when he created the Cosmopolitan Club in 1931, it was—and it continues to be—crucial to unite activists with different causes and backgrounds.